 My excellent nine-year-old dog took ill recently.
 She seemed to be walking gingerly, as though in some discomfort, if not explicitly in pain.
 My dad announced that he was just going to crush up an Advil and toss it in the bowl along with her food.
 I thought I should consult with some reputable and reliable sources first.
-I was certain that we weren’t the first dog owners to wonder whether ibuprofen for dogs or even regular aspirin for dogs was a salutary solution, or even advisable.
+I was certain that we weren’t the first dog owners to wonder: Are human pain meds safe for dogs?
+Can you give ibuprofen to dogs or even regular aspirin?

 As dog owners, naturally, when our pets appear to be suffering, we want to do anything and everything in our power to help.
 In the case of aspirin and ibuprofen, non-steroidal anti-inflammatory drugs (or NSAIDs) for humans may be easily attainable and ready to hand, but they are almost universally toxic to dogs.
 There are veterinarian-approved and prescribed NSAIDs specifically formulated for dogs — always consult with a veterinary health care professional before attempting to treat your dog at home.
 Let’s take a peek at what human painkillers like aspirin and ibuprofen can do to dogs.